Getting Started

 Your remaining fingers (middle, ring, pinky) can curl loosely or splay slightly.
 Neither is wrong.
 The important thing is that the two contact points, thumb pad and side of index finger, stay relaxed.
 A death grip on the pick creates tension that travels up the arm.

 Pick thickness matters.
+Picks vary widely in material, gauge, shape, and width, and thickness has the biggest effect on feel for a beginner.
 Thin picks (0.46 mm or "thin") bend on every stroke and produce a bright, swishy sound good for strumming.
 Medium picks (0.73 mm) are a solid all-purpose choice.
 Thick picks (1 mm and above) give more control for single-note picking and produce more volume from each string.
 Most beginners start with medium and adjust from there.

 ThicknessFeelBest For